 To conclude, Product Management will transform and upgrade to the point where all the present PM processes and techniques will become outdated and obsolete.
 Fuelled by disruptive technologies and ever-changing consumer trends, the Product Management scope will broaden to a great extent.
 Companies will create the demand for skilled Product Managers who are versatile all-rounders, ones who understand the nuances of product concept & design, development, and marketing.

 The future does look bright for you, as the demand for PMs is only going to increase over time.
 In a way, a product manager directs the company on a competitive path in the future.
-If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Product Management Certification Program for it is you who’ll guide your team towards the path of success
+If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Post Graduate Certificate in Product Management for it is you who’ll guide your team towards the path of success

 How do I increase the efficiency of my team?